WHOIGit/django-nginx-postgres-docker/README.md

 The default Nginx configuration file can be found at`nginx/djangoapp.conf`.
 It's set to run the site for local development at http://localhost:8000

 ## Postgres configuration
 Default Postgres setting can be found in `config/db/database1_env`.
+The Postgres Docker image will automatically create a database with these settings when the container is started.
 We use `database1` everywhere for default values, but you can change these values to whatever suits you:

 POSTGRES_USER=database1_role
 POSTGRES_PASSWORD=database1_password